Wheel Balance, Wheel Alignment and Safe Driving

 Aspects often neglected by vehicle owners are wheel balancing and wheel alignment.
 Most often these aspects are confused and little attention is given to their importance.
 They contribute towards tyre life, and are both important for your safety on the road!

 Wheel balancing allows the tires and wheels to spin without causing any vibrations.
 This is accomplished by checking for any heavy spots on the wheel-tire combination and compensating for it by placing a measured lead weight on the opposite side of the wheel from where the heavy spot is.

 Wheel alignment consists of adjusting the angles of the wheels so that they are perpendicular to the ground and parallel to each other.
 The purpose of these adjustments is maximum tire life and a vehicle that tracks straight and true when driving along a straight and level road.

-In this section we would like to provide greater insight to the importance of wheel balancing and wheel alignment as requirements for safe driving.
+In this section, we would like to provide greater insight into the importance of wheel balancing and wheel alignment as requirements for safe driving.

 Wheel Balance and Safe Driving

 When replacing your tyres you will often also have the wheels balanced.
 But what is wheel balancing?

 Wheel balance refers to the even distribution of weight around a revolving tyre and wheel assembly.
 It ensures that the unit which comprises a wheel rim and a tyre is in balance.
 Both these units have high and low spots or heavy and light areas.
 The first part of getting the complete unit of rim and tyre in balance is to match the heavy areas of one to the light areas of the other.

 The next part is to add compensating weight to the complete unit’s light areas so that it rotates perfectly.
 Wheels are balanced with small counterweights to prevent them from having heavy spots that can cause vibration and premature wearing of tyres, struts, shocks and other steering and suspension components.